 - specific antibodies associated with RA

-Your doctor can use urine tests can check for levels of uric acid and other
+Your doctor can use urine tests can check for levels of uric acid and other markers of inflammation.

 Joint fluid analysis